OscarMrZ/ros4hri-tutorials/README.md

 ### Running automatic face and body matching

 In the same way that `hri_face_identification` automatically publishes matches between a face and a person, we have available another identification node, called `hri_face_body_matcher`, that publishes possible matches between given face and a body.
 This will allow us to fully connect a person with its face and body.

+Note that in this case, no connection is directly created with the person, as this node matches bodies and faces, not bodies and person.

 ```
 ros2 launch hri_face_body_matcher hri_face_body_matcher.launch.py